Construction & Trades: 7 Things That Should Be Part of Your Construction Contract

 You’ll also want to include a line about late fees.
 For example:

 Upon completion of the Bathroom Renovation project, payment is due for the entire unpaid balance of the Contract Price less the non-refundable deposit.
 If the Contract Price is not paid upon completion of the Work pursuant to the term and conditions of this Contract, interest shall accrue at a monthly rate of X percent.
 (Consider a reasonable interest rate for your profession and the economic climate.)

 Here’s where you outline the materials that need to be purchased to do the job and clarify who will purchase these items.
-You’ll include a cost estimate for the items you will be responsible for providing—and will be part of your overall quote.
+You’ll include a cost estimate for the items you will be responsible for providing—and will be part of your overall quote and contractor invoice.
 For example:

 The bathroom renovation will require the purchase of:

 • New floor and shower tiles (to be purchased by Owner)

 • Vanity (to be purchased by Owner)

 • Pre-mixed tile adhesive and grout (to be purchased by Contractor, estimated 2 x $9.99)